 Turas People was created to support implementation of the lead employer arrangements across Scotland by enabling information to be easily shared across systems and users.

-Data from Turas TPM flows to Turas People for medical staff and pre-populates records of trainees and details of their training programme.
+Data from Turas TPM flows to Turas People for medical and dental staff and pre-populates records of trainees and details of their training programme.
 NHS Boards and trainees are then able to update employment details and manage contracts throughout placements through Turas People.

 What data are published?